What Is Capacity Building? How Does It Fit Into Implementation Science?

 - Filter new ideas so you know what’s worth focusing on

-- Make a quality plan
+- Make a quality plan and follow through

 Building capacity requires a declaration of what ideal state looks like, and the North Star helps you see what that is.
 When you know this, you better see what aligns, or doesn’t, with where you want to go.